y-z-zhang/y-z-zhang.github.io/switching-chimera.md

 ---

 ### Synopsis
-In a sense, fully coherent or fully incoherent states in networks are a bit boring, since either everyone is doing the same thing or no one cares what everyone else is doing.
-This partially explains why chimera states have quickly become one of the favorite playgrounds of nonlinear dynamists, as they represent dynamical states with coexistence of coherence and incoherence.
-Since its initial discovery almost two decades ago, chimera states have been observed in a wide range of systems with diverse local dynamics.
+In a sense, fully coherent or fully incoherent states in networks are a bit "boring", since either everyone is doing the same thing or no one cares what everyone else is doing.
+This partially explains why chimera states have quickly become one of the favorite playgrounds of nonlinear dynamists, as they represent dynamics with the most "fun" where coherence and incoherence coexist.
+Since its initial discovery two decades ago, chimera states have been observed in a wide range of systems with diverse local dynamics.
 Some key questions of current interest in the field include whether there exists a common mechanism that gives rise to chimeras in different systems and the stability of chimeras in small networks.

 __Chimeras on a seesaw.__
 We recently discovered a class of new chimera states that is both robust and fragile to noise [[Phys.
 Rev. X 10, 011044 (2020)]](https://doi.org/10.1103/PhysRevX.10.011044).
 Such chimeras are robust to noise in the sense of attracting almost all initial conditions, and they are fragile to noise because arbitrarily small noise can qualitatively change the long-term dynamics (by inducing irregular switching between the coherent and incoherent clusters).
 We highlight an unexpected power law that emerges from this noise-induced switching, which contrasts with the exponential scaling observed in typical stochastic transitions and points to a fundamentally new switching mechanism.